JanaTy/hf_cc/README.md

-# Welcome to hf_cc (hidden founders coding challeng)

-This application was created in response to the hidden founders web challenge.
-The application is divided to two parts, a back-end made with python using flask micro-framework, and a front-end made with Angular 5.
+##Welcome to my Repo

+This is a basic shoping application, made for fun, flask backend, angular frontend.

 ## Setup the Backend
 Navigate to `codding_challenge_be` directory and run the  following command to install all the dependencies for the backend application